Optimizing the timeout issue in Geth when querying large-span sparse logs through KV.

 In the example above, we have completed a PoC for optimization.
 However, there are still several areas that need improvement, such as:

-• Handling multiple topic intersections and queries.
+• Handling multiple topic intersections and queries

-• Dealing with large block ranges for a specific topic, where the caching layer needs to be able to prevent requests from reaching the actual Geth backend to avoid excessive backend pressure.
+• Dealing with large block ranges for a specific topic, where the caching layer needs to be able to prevent requests from reaching the actual Geth backend to avoid excessive backend pressure

 We have already deployed this caching layer on an internal test node and open-sourced the program on GitHub at: https://github.com/reddio-com/eth_logcache.
-We welcome interested individuals to use it and contribute to further development.
+We welcome interested individuals to use it and contribute to further its development.